pingcap/docs/dev/roadmap.md

 * Invisible index
 * Support modifying column types
 * Support second-level partitions for partitioned tables
-* Support interchanging partitioned tables and regular tables
+* Support conversion between partitioned tables and regular tables
 * Support inserts and updates for Views
 * Multi-schema change
 * Configure the number of replicas and distribution strategy by tables